 A U.S. soldier critically injured earlier this year while assigned to the Pentagon’s humanitarian aid operation off the coast of Gaza has died.

 Sgt.
-Quandarius Davon Stanley was receiving treatment in a long-term care facility after being injured in May while helping move aid to a temporary pier built by the U.S. military, Reuters reported Monday, citing a statement from the Army.
+Quandarius Davon Stanley was receiving treatment in a long-term care facility after being injured in May while helping move aid to a temporary pier built by the U.S. military, the Army said Tuesday in a statement.

 The Army did not specify the date of death, but the 23-year-old, from Columbia, S.C., died Oct.
 31, according to an obituary posted online by the Jackson and McGill Funeral Home in Marion, S.C.